cmubig/arc-icra23/index.md

 ## Challenge

 We also feature an exciting and new AI Challenge in high-speed autonomous racing.
 Here, the goal is to evaluate the joint safety, performance, and generalisation capabilities of perception and control algorithms, as they operate simulated Formula-style racing vehicles at their physical limits!
+The Learn-to-Race Autonomous Racing Virtual Challenge is now active. <a href="https://www.aicrowd.com/challenges/learn-to-race-autonomous-racing-virtual-challenge" target="_blank">Participate now</a> on AICrowd.

 <!--div class="swiper swiper-demo">
   <div class="swiper__wrapper">